climate-tech-handbook/climate-tech-handbook/docs/solution-improved-manure-management.md

 3. **Public Awareness**: Amplify public awareness about the advantages of improved manure management.
 4. **Policy Support**: Collaborate with governments to establish incentives for farmers.

-Leading organizations in this venture include:

-- **United States Environmental Protection Agency (EPA)**
-- **United States Department of Agriculture (USDA)**
-- **United Nations Food and Agriculture Organization (FAO)**

-Their efforts have been characterized by tech innovations, implementation of voluntary measures, and legislations.

 *Image credit: [University of Minnesota Extension](https://extension.umn.edu/livestock-operations/manure-management)*